SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/659#15](https://judge.softuni.org/Contests/Practice/Index/659#15).

-## What did we learn in this chapter?
+## What Have We Learned from This Chapter?

 We can use the **`for`** loops with a **step**: